plieningerweb/esp8266-software-uart/README.md

 8. connect UART (e.g. of computer) like this: rx -> PIN 5, tx -> PIN 4 and you shoudl see some output like '2222'
 9. start changing the example code

+## (Self-) Loopback is not supported!

+When you connect a software tx with a software rx (wire from pin tx to pin rx), the rx will not receive the data because of timing issues.

+If you use an external tx source, e.g. your computer, then rx will work (at least up to 38400 reliable).

 ## How to use this code in your project